 .Unlike moving one document up or down at a time, admins can boost all the documents in a content source with content source tuning.
 Content boosting increases the default relevancy score of all documents.
 In the images, you can see what happens when a StackOverflow is boosted as a content source.

 Supported fields are a document's title, its status, age, and popularity.
 An admin can alter the default emphasis on each field.
 For instance, a keyword match in the title can boost a document's relevancy score twice, thrice, or more.
 In the images, you can see the impact of title boosting for the keyword "unavailability."
-Refine Search with Custom Boosting Boost Articles Based on Keyword Match in a Field
+Custom Tuning: Boost Articles Based on Keyword Match in a Field

 Recent documents are preferred over older docs.